NaughtySora/naughty-storage/README.md

 - Install: `npm install naughty-storage`
 - Require: `const utils = require('naughty-storage')`

+## intially File storage saves data into root package folder, to change this use File.location(path) static method in root project file;
 ## Storages implement Map interface with async contract

 - Initial purpose to use different storages like - memory, file, and more to replace dependency in your project.